denigo360/word_do_word/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/word_do_word`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation

-Add this line to your Gemfile:

-gem 'word_do_word'

-And then execute:

-bundle install

-Or install the library yourself using the command:
+You can install your gem locally on your computer using the command gem install path to your gem.gem on the command line:

-gem install word_do_word
+gem install (path_to_folder)word_do_word-0.1.0.gem

 Here is an example of how to use the word_do_word library: